 Arts & Entertainment Club

 This club seeks to cultivate students’ appreciation for the arts and to conduct activities aimed at bringing good fun and entertainment to campus.
-Participants show films every other Thursday at 8 PM in the Campbell Arts Center (CAC).
-Occasionally, club members will travel to see plays and other events of interest.
+Participants show films every other Wednesday at 8 PM in the Campbell Arts Center (CAC) Auditorium.
+Occasionally, club members will travel to see plays, films, and other events of interest.
+ALC students who wish to obtain more information about participating may contact Dr. Patrick Greene at firstname.lastname@example.org.

 Questions?
 Please contact: